Your journey to NatWest

 Statements

-You may find it easier to download any historical account statements before your account(s) move to NatWest, as you won’t be able to access Sainsbury’s Bank online banking to download them afterwards.
+You may find it easier to download any historical savings account statements before your account(s) move to NatWest, as you won’t be able to access Sainsbury’s Bank online banking to download them afterwards.
 We’ll contact you again to let you know how to request them, and what happens once your account has moved.

 Direct Debits